SmartTokenLabs/TokenScript/doc/design_paper.md

 # Author's note

 The remarkable crypto speculations that took place in 2017 - 2018 brought our attention to tokens.
-As we bought and sold them, we forgot that they were intended to be used.
-This is similar to the housing bubble of 2008 in which people forgot that houses were not merely speculative assets but rather a place for people to live.
+As we bought and sold them, we forgot their intended purpose was to be used; this is analogous to the housing bubble in which people forgot that houses were not merely speculative assets but rather a place to live.

-To provide practical use of blockchain, we have to understand what is its function to the world economy and the Internet.
-The authors of this paper are technical experts who went through years of study and exploration in the use of blockchain in cryptocurrency and in finance, both in traditional financial instutitions and the newer crypto startups.
-Though such activities we came to realise that blockchain has two primary functions, which we will elaborate in this paper.
+To provide a practical use of the blockchain, we must understand its utility to the world economy and the internet.
+The authors of this paper are technical experts who went through years of study and exploration into its applications in cryptocurrency and finance both via financial institutions and startups.
+With this experience, we came to realise that the blockchain has two primary functions to which we will elaborate further in this paper.

-Despite the great folly in 2017-2018, it is not a bad thing to intially focus on tokens.
+Despite the great folly in 2017-2018, it is not a bad thing to initially focus on tokens.
 Tokens, as the authors will elaborate, are the enabler of the two primary functions.
-We define the technique to make it happen "Tokenisation".
+We define the technique to make it happen in "Tokenisation".

-Previous blockchain work mostly focused on enriching the capacity of blockchain technology.
-This paper will focus on tokenisation and provide an standardization effort known as TBML which address the tokenisation, therefore making the blockchain technical stack complete and useful for the economy and the Internet.
+Previous efforts in this industry primarily focused on enriching the capacity of the technology.
+This paper will focus on tokenisation and provide a standardisation effort known as TBML (Token Behaviour Markup Language) which will make the blockchain technical stack complete and useful for the economy and the internet.

-Just like houses are useful for people to live.

 \pagebreak

 ## Introduction

 Blockchain technology has two primary functions that serve essential purposes for the future economy and the future Internet.

-- For the future economy, blockchain provids a frictionless market.

-- For the future Intnert, blockchain can integrate the web.
+These are providing a frictionless market and integrating the web.

-This paper will first address the vision of where we can be and follow up with the design and reasoning the architecture needed on top of blockchains.
-Then it comes down to TBML, a key missing layer, and explain its design priciple and the way we are building it.
+This paper will address the vision of where we can be and follow up with the design and reasoning behind the architecture needed on top of the blockchain.
+We will then explain TBML which is a critical missing layer and go over its design principles and how we are building it.

 ## Frictionless markets

 The 80s' "Back to the Future" featured a world of powerful machines filled with hovering boards and flying cars.
 It didn't happen.
-As Peter Thiel once famously lamented, "we were promised flying cars, instead we got a 140 characters".
+As Peter Thiel once famously lamented, "we were promised flying cars; instead, we got 140 characters".
 The technological advancement of our time is beyond the imagination of the 80s science fiction movies, albeit not through more powerful machinery, but more efficient use of information.

-Ride-sharing revolutionised the way we organise our daily lives and Airbnb changed the way we travel.
+Ride-sharing revolutionised the way we organise our daily lives, and AirBNB changed the way we travel.
 These are the new, less frictional markets.
 They incur less cost to operate, are more accessible and have finer operational units.

 But despite this web 2.0 revolution, the majority of markets still operate with high costs.
-The stock market for example, has so much overhead that it is only justifiable for multi-million dollar businesses which rely on the trust of rules and regulations to operate.
+The stock market, for example, has so much overhead that it is only justifiable for multi-million dollar businesses which rely on the trust of rules and regulations to operate.

 ### Can we create a frictionless market through tokenisation?